By Edwin Christiaan

 It seems so tragic that one fate comes to all.
 That is why people are not more careful to be good.
 Instead, they choose their own mad course, for they have no hope.
 There is nothing ahead but death anyway.
 There is hope only for the living.
 Ecclesiastes 9:3-4 NLT

 The other day I was talking to Sophia about the meaning of life and death.
-These thoughts, I believe, were fuelled by the fact that we are going through the process of my mother being in her last days on her deathbed, sick with cancer.
+These thoughts, I believe, were fueled by the fact that we are going through the process of my mother being in her last days on her deathbed, sick with cancer.
 We were discussing how people can achieve so much in life, and yet have nothing to show for when they come before God, because they have not lived for Him.
 All their lives’ achievements, no matter how gifted they were, ended up being in vain.
 Then, I had a dream that multiple well known people would die.
 And indeed, the day after, the talented actress Farrah Fawcett died after a long battle with cancer, and on the same day the very gifted world wide musical icon Michael Jackson suddenly passed away.

 It is, as the scripture above indicate, tragic when people choose to live for themselves instead of dedicating their lives to God.
 No matter how fantastic a life we might have in this world, no matter how much we have given to charity to help others, if God was not the source of our actions during our lifetime, it doesn’t mean anything in the end.